almereyda/awesome-starred/by-topic-sorted.md

 ## firebase

+- [alex-drocks/time-tracking-app](https://github.com/alex-drocks/time-tracking-app) - Time Tracking Web App built with vanilla Javascript, HTML, CSS using the Parcel build tool as bundler.
+Simply calculate time elapsed in hours between two dates or use as toggle start/stop timer.
+- [jesusantguerrero/zen](https://github.com/jesusantguerrero/zen) - Zen. is a productivity app that integrates Eisenhower Matrix, Pomodoros, and part of the Get Things Done (GTD) principles in a unique way, to improve your developer routine.
 - [MichaelSolati/portfolio](https://github.com/MichaelSolati/portfolio) - A portfolio designed for lazy developers all over the world.
 With little configuration and maintanince let this application automatically update itself without you having to lift a finger!
 - [alyssaxuu/mapus](https://github.com/alyssaxuu/mapus) - A map tool with real-time collaboration 🗺️
 - [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
 Follow to stay updated about our public Beta.